drasi-project/test-repo/scripts/drasi_server/integration/grpc_adaptive_source_and_reaction/README.md

 - **Adaptive Batching**: Dynamic adjustment of batch sizes based on throughput and latency
 - **Performance**: End-to-end throughput and latency measurement with adaptive optimization

-Use this test to verify that adaptive batching in the gRPC source improves throughput and reduces latency compared to fixed batching.
+Use this test to verify that adaptive batching in the gRPC source improves throughput and reduces latency compared to fixed batching, and to ensure changes to Drasi Server and Drasi Core haven't broken the adaptive gRPC integration pathways.

 ## What is Adaptive Batching?